-•managing any support for the child internally via our school own pastoral support processes or

-• an early help assessment or

-• a referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer harm.
+- managing any support for the child internally via our school own pastoral support processes or - an early help assessment or - a referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer harm.

-All school staff should be prepared to identify children who may benefit from early help (levels 2 and 3) in addition to identifying risks of significant harm (level 4).
+All staff are prepared and trained to identify children who may benefit from early help (levels 2 and 3) in addition to identifying risks of significant harm (level 4).